 - Add a sentiment about how happy their business makes you

 Start monitoring and responding to reviews today

-Getting new reviews and responding to a positive review example is one of the first steps towards taking control of your online reputation and the best way to stand out as the best option for prospective homebuyers.
+Getting new reviews and responding to a positive review is one of the first steps towards taking control of your online reputation management and the best way to stand out as the best option for prospective homebuyers.
 Good news: There are tools available to help you get positive reviews and make getting reviews and managing them simple and easy.
-To learn more, try out BirdEye for free and see how easy it can be to grow your business.
+To learn more, try out Birdeye for free and see how easy it can be to grow your business.